thumbtech/laravel-message-interceptor/README.md

      * Whitelisted email recipients.
      */
     'whitelist' => [
         /**
-     * Emails sent to the emails specified
+         * Email addresses in the list below will
-     * below will not be intercepted.
+         * not be filtered out
          */
         'emails' => [],

         /**
-         * Emails sent to the domains specified
+         * Email address matching the domain in
-         * below will not be intercepted.
+         * the list below will not be filtered out
          */
         'domains' => []
     ]